umbraco/UmbracoDocs/Reference/Management/Models/Template-v9.md

 ## Constructors

-### new Template(string name, string alias)
+### new Template(IShortStringHelper shortStringHelper, string name, string alias)

-Constructor for creating a new Template object where the necessary parameters are the name of the Template and the alias for the Template being created.
+Constructor for creating a new Template object where the necessary parameters are a short String Helper as a `IShortStringHelper`, the name of the Template as a `string` and the alias as a `string` for the Template being created.

 ## Properties